 Flavor Variations

-After making several different flavors of crème brûlée, I can honestly say my favorite is good 'ole vanilla bean.
+After making several different flavors of crème brûlée, I can honestly say my favorite is good 'ole classic vanilla bean.
 But there are some close seconds:

 - Pumpkin spice--best for the fall and winter, I gave this flavor its very own post (here).